lucapette/website/content/writing/my-programming-principles.md

 ### Docs driven development

+Writing the docs before writing a single line of code helps with:

+- scope
+- organization
+- prioritization

 ### Throw it away first

 Designing a system is a struggle between tiny details and high level ideas.
 It's